GERSL/pycold-uconnhpc/README.md

 Other notes:

-* After you change the above files for the first time, you only need to change 'h' and 'v' for the next time to point to your interested tiles, so it would be much easier to use after the first configuration was finished.
+* After you change the above files for the first time, you only need to change 'h' and 'v' for the next time to point to your interested tiles, so it is very easy to use.

 * Feel free to add '\#SBATCH --mail-user=' into the slurm files if you want to receive email notification.